rvzm/bvzm/README.md

 # bvzm.tcl \- version 0.2

-## !!REQUIRED!!
+## !!IMPORTANT!!
-This is a [eggdrop](http://eggheads.org) 1.8.x script.
+This script is ran and tested with [eggdrop](http://eggheads.org) 1.8

 So far it requires no extra packages be installed.